SJ23 Tech Tip F10, (Updated 2024-11-11)

 The design of the furling control line was reconfigured several

-lead to installing the fairlead bracket (CF-500-22) on the drum, fairleads on the stanchions and roller blocks along the toe rail.
+times to accommodate my anchor roller which lead to installing the fairlead bracket (CF-500-22) on the drum, fairleads on the stanchions and roller blocks along the toe rail.

 CONVERT JIB